My finances, my projects, my life

 What property can I buy under the lease?

 The term “immoveable property” above refers to the legal definition, denoting land (whether developed or not) and/or anything affixed to it (such as residential or industrial constructions).
-An emphyteutic lease can cover the land on which a property is built, the property itself, or both together.
+An emphyteutic lease can cover the land on which a property is built, the sole property itself, or both together.

 For example, in the case of a residential property, such a lease would be a long-term contract between the tenant and the landlord.
 The landlord confers to the tenant the right to build and/or maintain a property; however they retain ownership of the land.
 The tenant enjoys all the rights associated with ownership of the property, and undertakes to maintain and improve it throughout the duration of the contract as if they were the owner.
 The value of the property must increase as a result of these works.
 As such, in addition to having to specify the exact term of the contract, the lease must also include a thorough inspection of the property.